-Fort Myers, Port Charlotte, and Online
+Fort Myers and Online

-The Health Information Management Program is designed to introduce students to the diversity of health care.
+The Associate's Degree Health Information Management Program is designed to introduce students to the diversity of health care.
 Students in this program will receive instruction in the areas of privacy, confidentiality, electronic medical records, quality management, health data management, reimbursement, and coding and billing.
-Students will be qualified to work in a variety of health care settings, such as hospitals, ambulatory care settings, insurance offices, attorney offices, and be able to perform coding, billing, and medical record maintenance.
-The program is consistent with the institution's mission, as it will prepare graduates for employment in entry level positions within Health Information Management fields.